hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 ![method](/images/uploads/blog2020/methodo.png)

-As a proof of concept, We will be focusing on locating disease names in medical reports using a model based on conditional random fields.
+As proof of concept, We will be focusing on locating disease names in medical reports using a model based on conditional random fields.

 In practice, given a sentence, the model will tag each word with a `"DISEASE" ` tag if it is a disease name and ` "O" ` tag otherwise,  which indicates that a token belongs to no chunk (outside).

 1. First, we load the labeled data, which is a list of sentences and their corresponding labels
 2. The second step is the tokenizer, which splits sentences into tokens
 3. We use a feature generator to extract reliable features with a window of 3 words (the current word, the previous and the next words)
-4. The final step uses a CRF to train a NER model.
+4. The final step uses a CRFs to train a NER model.

 # Training Data

 In our experiments, we took advantage of medical texts that were labeled to study the semantic relationships between diseases and treatments.
 These [files](https://biotext.berkeley.edu/dis_treat_data.html) were obtained from MEDLINE 2001 using the first 100 titles and the first 40 abstracts from the 59 files medline01n*.xml.
 These data contain 3,654 labeled sentences.
-The labels are: ”DISONLY”, ”TREATONLY”, ”TREAT PREV”, ”DIS PREV”, ”TREAT SIDE EFF”, ”DIS SIDE EFF”, ”DIS VAG”, ”TREAT VAG”, ”TREAT NO” and”DIS NO”.
+The labels are: ”DISONLY”, ”TREATONLY”, ”TREAT PREV”, ”DIS PREV”, ”TREAT SIDE EFF”, ”DIS SIDE EFF”, ”DIS VAG”, ”TREAT VAG”, ”TREAT NO” and ”DIS NO”.
 Because we were only interested in diseases, we only used the 629 sentences with the ”DISONLY” label.

 After formatting and tokenizing raw text data, it looks like this :